apache/drill/_docs/connect-a-data-source/020-storage-plugin-registration.md

 ---
 title: "Storage Plugin Registration"
-date: 2018-02-13 00:00:43 UTC
+date: 2018-07-18 22:29:14 UTC
 parent: "Connect a Data Source"
 ---
 You connect Drill to data sources, such as a file system, Hive, or HBase through storage plugins.
-You can see the default enabled and disabled storage plugins on the Storage page in the Drill Web Console.
-You can easily enable and disable storage plugins, reconfigure storage plugins, and create new storage plugin configurations.
+You can see the default enabled and disabled storage plugins on the Storage page in the Drill Web UI.
+You can easily enable and disable storage plugins, reconfigure storage plugins, and create new storage plugin configurations, as described in [Configuring Storage Plugins](https://drill.apache.org/docs/configuring-storage-plugins/).

  If [HTTPS support]({{site.baseurl}}/docs/configuring-web-console-and-rest-api-security/#https-support) is not enabled (the default), go to `http://<IP address>:8047/storage` to view and configure a storage plugin.
 IP address is the host name or IP address of one of the installed Drillbits in a distributed system or `localhost` in an embedded system.
 If HTTPS support is enabled and you are [authorized]({{site.baseurl}}/docs/configuring-web-console-and-rest-api-security/) to view and configure a storage plugin, go to `https://<IP address>:8047/storage`.